sffornasari/RAN-noise/README.md

 **N.B.
 The paths to the files must be checked and updated before running the scripts.**

+## Interactive figures
+The maps presented in the paper are available in an html interactive format in the /HTML folder.

-# To have a complete DBs folder, please use the following link:
+## The complete DBs folder are available at the following link:
 doi: [10.6084/m9.figshare.21533268](https://doi.org/10.6084/m9.figshare.21533268)

-# Join the public discussion
+## Join the public discussion
 Fornasari, S. F., Ertuncay, D., and Costa, G.: Seismic Background Noise Levels in Italian Strong Motion Network, Nat.
 Hazards Earth Syst.
 Sci.
 Discuss. [preprint], https://doi.org/10.5194/nhess-2022-258, in review, 2022.